 At this stage we can also offer advice on furnishings and any maintenance work that could help you attain a higher rent or make the property more attractive.
 Our knowledgeable members of staff can ensure you are aware of ensurances and your legal or other responsibilities as a landlord.

 We also offer a specialist service offering extensive advice for landlords looking for investments.
-Our understanding of the rental industry in this area gives Mike Neville Property Management an avantageous position to advise landlords on where to buy for the best return.
-Providingthis service to many landlords over the years has seen us help grow substantial portfolios for our clients.
+Our understanding of the rental industry in this area gives Jayne Beard Property Management an advantageous position to advise landlords on where to buy for the best return.
+Providing this service to many landlords over the years has seen us help grow substantial portfolios for our clients.

 HOW WE GET YOUR PROPERTY OUT THERE